 Monarch Suspends Operations at the Beaufor Mine

-/EIN News/ -- MONTREAL, Sept.
-27, 2022 (GLOBE NEWSWIRE) -- MONARCH MINING CORPORATION (“Monarch” or the “Corporation”) (TSX: GBAR) (OTCQX: GBARF) reports today that it has suspended its operations at the Beaufor Mine due to financial and operational challenges.
+MONTREAL, Sept.
+27, 2022 (GLOBE NEWSWIRE) -- MONARCH MINING CORPORATION ("Monarch" or the "Corporation") GBAR GBARF reports today that it has suspended its operations at the Beaufor Mine due to financial and operational challenges.
 The mine will be put on care and maintenance for an undetermined period.

 As reported on August 31, the slower ramp-up of the Beacon mill following a number of mechanical and procurement issues, as well as problems with the grade reconciliation of the material stockpiled, caused cash restrictions and forced the Corporation to slow down its mining activities at Beaufor.